Cocoa bean: Harvesting

-Cocoa trees grow in hot, rainy tropical areas within 20° of latitude from the Equator.
+Cacao trees grow in hot, rainy tropical areas within 20° of latitude from the Equator.
 Cocoa harvest is not restricted to one period per year and a harvest typically occurs over several months.
 In fact, in many countries, cocoa can be harvested at any time of the year.
 Pesticides are often applied to the trees to combat capsid bugs, and fungicides to fight black pod disease.

 Immature cocoa pods have a variety of colours, but most often are green, red, or purple, and as they mature, their colour tends towards yellow or orange, particularly in the creases.
 Unlike most fruiting trees, the cacao pod grows directly from the trunk or large branch of a tree rather than from the end of a branch, similar to jackfruit.
 This makes harvesting by hand easier as most of the pods will not be up in the higher branches.
 The pods on a tree do not ripen together; harvesting needs to be done periodically through the year.
 Harvesting occurs between three and four times weekly during the harvest season.
-The ripe and near-ripe pods, as judged by their colour, are harvested from the trunk and branches of the cocoa tree with a curved knife on a long pole.
+The ripe and near-ripe pods, as judged by their colour, are harvested from the trunk and branches of the cacao tree with a curved knife on a long pole.
 Care must be used when cutting the stem of the pod to avoid damaging the junction of the stem with the tree, as this is where future flowers and pods will emerge.
 One person can harvest an estimated 650 pods per day.

 Harvest processing

 The harvested pods are opened, typically with a machete, to expose the beans.
 The pulp and cocoa seeds are removed and the rind is discarded.
 The pulp and seeds are then piled in heaps, placed in bins, or laid out on grates for several days.
 During this time, the seeds and pulp undergo "sweating", where the thick pulp liquefies as it ferments.
 The fermented pulp trickles away, leaving cocoa seeds behind to be collected.
+At the end of this process, the seeds change color from pale yellow or violet to brown.
 Sweating is important for the quality of the beans, which originally have a strong, bitter taste.
 If sweating is interrupted, the resulting cocoa may be ruined; if underdone, the cocoa seed maintains a flavor similar to raw potatoes and becomes susceptible to mildew.
 Some cocoa-producing countries distill alcoholic spirits using the liquefied pulp.

 A typical pod contains 30 to 40 beans and about 400 dried beans are required to make 1 lb of chocolate.
 Cocoa pods weigh an average of 400 g and each one yields 35 to 40 g dried beans; this yield is 9–10% of the total weight in the pod.
 One person can separate the beans from about 2000 pods per day.